robinjmf/Telegram-Chatbot/README.md

 ## Updating the model/provider
 Change `OPENAI_MODEL` or `OPENAI_BASE_URL` in `.env`.
 If using an OpenAI-compatible provider, keep the schema of the Chat Completions API or update `planner.py` accordingly.

+## Free local model notes (Ollama)
+- First request for a model may take longer as it loads the weights.
+- You can try other models, e.g. `llama3.1:8b-instruct-q4_K_M` for less RAM.
+- Keep Ollama running while the bot is running.

 ## Troubleshooting
 - If the bot won’t start: verify tokens in `.env` are correct and the virtual environment is active
-- If messages lag: check your internet and provider status; reduce `PLANNING_DAYS`
+- If messages lag: check your internet/provider or try a smaller local model
 - If file permission issues on Windows: run PowerShell as Administrator

 ## Next steps